Mapacherama/GraphQL-API-Administrator-Panel/README.md

     export FLASK_APP=app
     flask run

 The API will be running on http://localhost:5000/graphql.
-You can use a GraphQL client like Insomnia to start making queries and mutations to the API.
+You can use a GraphQL client like Insomnia or GraphQL Playground to start making queries and mutations to the API.
+If you're new to GraphQL, you can find more information on the basics of GraphQL at the [official GraphQL website](https://graphql.org/learn/).

-Contributing
+## Contributing

 If you want to contribute to this project, feel free to open a pull request with your changes.
 The project maintainers will review your changes and merge them if they are approved.